 PIONEER’S YEARBOOK RECOGNIZED NATIONALLY FOR OVERALL EXCELLENCE!

-Pioneer’s Yearbook, “The Prowler”, has been announced as a recipient of a 2019 Columbia Scholastic Press Association (CSPA) CROWN AWARD.
+Pioneer’s Yearbook, “The Prowler”, is the recipient of a 2019 Columbia Scholastic Press Association (CSPA) CROWN AWARD.

 Pioneer’s annual publication reflects collaborative student talents that encompass editorial, design and graphic work — and are guided by Pioneer Fine Arts teacher and Yearbook advisor Lori Spiak.